 Another key area is to think of how you can ensure that your company leaders are equipped to deal with this new way of working?
 Hence training programmes must prepare them with the necessary tools to manage a hybrid workforce.
 In addition, the same applies for the rest of your workforce.
 Consider whether your existing training is sufficient for your employees and the skills they will need in this new era of work.
 So, adapt the training you already have to complement this new era of work and the skills needed.

 Collective responsibility is crucial to ensuring the workplace is a safe place for every employee.
-Every employer has a responsibility to make sure all their employees are as safe as possible and that all the necessary measures are in place around physical distancing, health, and hygiene to protect the staff.
+Every employer has a responsibility to make sure all their employees are as safe as possible.
+Making sure that all the necessary measures are in place around physical distancing, health, and hygiene to protect the staff.
 However, it requires every single person to share that collective responsibility.
 So, this notion is about emphasising that every individual has their part to play in creating an environment that brings everyone together safely.

 Open communication and trust